Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 • Garden hose

 Use the ladder to reach the height of the gutter, and then scoop out dry leaves and other debris from the surface of the gutter downspout extension and other parts of the gutter.
-Make sure that you have your gloves and safety glasses on during the process.
-Once you are sure that you have scooped out all the debris, take the garden hose to wash the gutter with extreme water pressure.
+Ensure that you wear your gloves and safety glasses during the process.
+Once you are sure that you have removed all the debris, use the garden hose to wash the gutter with high water pressure.
 The water force will drain out all the remaining debris from the downspout.

 Tools to Unclog the Downspout

 You can use different tools to unclog the gutter downspout drainage system, depending on availability.
-Here is a list of tools that you can use while you are on the mission to unclog the gutter downspout.
+Here is a list of tools you can use while unclogging the gutter downspout on your mission.

 • Unclogging Tool:

-One of the finest tools that works great in unclogging a downspout is the plumbing snake.
+One of the finest tools for unclogging a downspout is the plumbing snake.
 It is a metal cable with an uncoiled spring at the end.
-You can either put the plumbing snake from the top or the bottom of the downspout, the only aim is to reach the clogged portion.
+You can insert the plumbing snake from either the top or the bottom of the downspout; the primary goal is to reach the clogged portion.
 You may have to use this tool several times to clear out the clog.

 • Leaf Blower:

 A leaf blower is a pipe with a nozzle that propels air at high pressure.
-While it helps in removing debris, you can also use it to remove a light clog from the downspout.
+While it helps remove debris, you can also use it to clear a light clog from the downspout.

 • Vacuum Cleaner:

 The vacuum cleaner is another great tool that helps in unclogging the downspout.
-The cleaner uses the suction feature to clear up the clogs.
+The cleaner utilizes the suction feature to clear clogs.
 Put the nozzle slightly in the downspout to suction the clog with more power.

 • Power Washer: